 All of these options have different designs and the dentist will take this into consideration when preparing your treatment plan depending on your specific needs.
 X-rays and models are used when designing your restoration treatment plan.
 You will be informed of each option and plenty of time will be allowed for you to ask all the questions you may have.

-Both Marek Skalka and John Newland have been carrying out restorative work on dental implants for over a decade now and would be very happy to see you for a consultation.
+Marek Skalka has been carrying out restorative work on dental implants for over a decade now and would be very happy to see you for a consultation.

 Maintaining excellent dental hygiene when you have dental implants is essential and we have three experienced hygienists who will see you to give oral hygiene advice as part of your treatment.

 To watch an animated restoration procedure click the Picture >>>

 Marek uses Straumann Dental Implant products, to read more about these and to view them click here: www.naturally-attractive.co.uk